AnotherKamila/kamila.is/learning/_posts/2019-01-17-building-my-home-router.md

 How I built the router I use at home, from hardware to configuration.
 <!--more-->

 {% include figure.html src="../assets/router-finished.jpg" caption="The finished router.
-Clearly, the most important thing about a router is whether it supports googly eyes." %}
+Clearly, the most important thing about a router is support for googly eyes." %}

 # Hardware